Biography

 September 2019 – November 2023 Corvallis, USA

-Under the supervision of Bill Smyth and collaboration with Alexis Kaminski.
-The project includes studying the impact on shear instability and turbulence under three conditions: (1) altering the initial random noise (butterfly effect), (2) when a stratified shear layer is near a solid boundary, and (3) when a stratified shear layer is close to another shear layer.
+• Under the supervision of Bill Smyth and collaboration with Alexis Kaminski.
+Projects includes studying the impact on shear instability and turbulence under three conditions: (1) altering the initial random noise (butterfly effect), (2) when a stratified shear layer is near a solid boundary, and (3) when a stratified shear layer is close to another shear layer.

 Institute of Oceanography, National Taiwan University